hhuongnt/merci_professeur_scraper/README.md

   ],
   "numPages":26
 }

 We will store the information of an episode in an object.

-Write a Python class Episode which constructor takes the following parameters in that particular order:
+Write a ["Python class"](https://www.youtube.com/watch?v=ZDa-Z5JzLYM) Episode which constructor takes the following parameters in that particular order:
-*title: The title of the episode
+- title: The title of the episode

-*page_url: The Uniform Resource Locator (URL) of the Web page dedicated to this episode
+- page_url: The Uniform Resource Locator (URL) of the Web page dedicated to this episode

-*image_url: The Uniform Resource Locator (URL) of the image (poster) that is shown while the video of the episode is downloading or until the user hits the play button; this is the representative of the episode's video
+- image_url: The Uniform Resource Locator (URL) of the image (poster) that is shown while the video of the episode is downloading or until the user hits the play button; this is the representative of the episode's video

-*broadcasting_date: The date when this episode has been broadcast
+- broadcasting_date: The date when this episode has been broadcast

 Write a static method from_json of this class that takes an argument payload (a JSON expression) and that returns an object Episode.